Blake Shelton and Gwen Stefani Bring the Heat to 2020 Grammys With Romantic Performance

 As for any chance of a duet album in the future, never say never.
 But for now, it's all about enjoying the moment.

-"I don't think so but we have done a lot of music together actually considering we have only known each other a few years," Gwen shared on the red carpet after her getting her hair styled by Danilo.
+"I don't think so but we have done a lot of music together actually considering we have only known each other a few years," Gwen shared on the red carpet after her getting her hair styled by Danilo using Suave Professionals products.
 "We wrote two songs together."

 Enjoy the night you two!